Managed OS for macOS Compatibility and Installation Mechanisms

 Mac computers with Apple Silicon

-Enforced macOS Managed OS Version
+Enforced macOS Version

 Current macOS VersionmacOS Big Sur (11)macOS Monterey (12)macOS Ventura (13)macOS Sonoma (14)